Drei Frauen mit unterschiedlichen Lipödem Stadien in Unterwäsche.

 How are the different stages of lipedema treated?

-Diagnosis and treatment of lipedema stages at LipoClinic Dr. Heck
+Diagnosis and treatment of lipedema stages at LipoClinic Dr. Heck!

 Liposuction can be useful even at stage 1 to slow down the progression of the disease and alleviate symptoms.
 In the advanced stages of lipedema (stages 2 and 3), surgical treatment is often the only way to reduce the massive fat deposits, alleviate pain, and significantly improve quality of life.